-Just like the Beginner and HSK 1 courses, this Pinyin Drills course is among the best resources for learning pinyin and pronunciation that I’ve found.
+Just like their other courses, this Pinyin Drills course is among the best resources for learning pinyin and pronunciation that I’ve found.

 The Pinyin Drills course is comprised of 13 lessons with 13 videos and 24 quizzes.
 Again, these videos typically last between 5 and 10 minutes long.

-Learning proper pronunciation is essential when learning Mandarin.
-Many resources skip over this too much.
+Learning proper pronunciation is essential when learning Mandarin and many other resources skip over this too much.
 Here though, it’s covered exceptionally well.
-The videos explain tongue and mouth position for all sounds.
+The videos explain the tongue and mouth position for all sounds.
 They encourage the student to get involved and practice along with the videos.

 After the videos, there are two quizzes.
 Here you’ll get practice listening to a sound and choosing the corresponding initial or final.
 I can see these being very helpful to beginners.
 I remember when I first started learning Chinese, I found it really difficult to hear the differences in pronunciation.
 This is great for improving that skill.